stackhpc/ansible_role_spack/README.md

 - Must be run with `become: true`.
 - The defaults for `spack_system_compilers` assume OpenHPC v2 system.
-- For installing on a cluster, a shared filesystem is recommended.
+- For installing on a cluster, a shared filesystem and shared `/home` is required.

 Role Variables
 --------------